Peer Helpers Program

-The ThriveWay team is excited to be co-hosting the conference with JCMF on November 10-12 in Orange Beach, AL.
+The ThriveWay team is excited to be co-hosting the conference with JCMF on March 6th-10th, 2023 in Orange Beach, AL.

 The successful impact of the Peer Helpers program is backed by evidence.
 View our collection of case studies, articles, and references to learn more about how our program improves school climate, and the effectiveness of implementing Peer Helpers in your own school system.